ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 - Choosing the **optimal set of services** is hard since *multiple solutions could fulfill the desiderata*:
     - It requires deep knowledge of CSPs' ecosystems...
-    - ... and requires vertical knowledge on the design of data pipelines
+    - ... and requires vertical knowledge on the design of data pipelines.
 - Several abstract big data architectures are available (e.g., NIST, Lambda, and Kappa):
     - They provide the necessary functionalities for big-data applications but not their implementation.